germangar/whook/README.md

 ### KNOWN BUGS ###
 - BingX contracSize and precision seem to be either wrong or work in a different scale than the rest of exchanges.
 The USDT to contracts conversion is returning wrong values.
 BingX support is uncomplete and I don't think I'll complete it.
 But I won't remove it either since most of it is implemented.
 - Mexc API has been in maintainance mode since 2022, and, while it connects and sets up fine, orders are denied.
 I think Mexc would be functional if the orders went thought, but I don't know if they will ever enable them again.
+- Things will most likely go south if you have a position with a leverage and you order the same position with a different leverage.